Cletus Kasady: Rebirth

-Kasady became a serial killer, convicted of 11 murders though he bragged of a dozen more victims.
-He was then captured and sent to Ryker's Island prison, where he shared a cell with Eddie Brock, the host of the alien symbiote that turns Brock into the supervillain Venom.
+Kasady became a serial killer, convicted of eleven murders though he bragged of a dozen more victims.
+He was then captured and sent to Ryker's Island prison, where he shared a cell with Eddie Brock, the host of the alien symbiote Venom.
 When Brock's symbiote soon returned to be bonded again, allowing Venom to escape prison, the symbiote unknowingly left its offspring in the cell; due to its alien instincts, the symbiote felt no emotional attachment to its offspring, regarding it as insignificant, and thus never communicated its existence to Brock via their telepathic link.
 The new symbiote then bonded with Kasady, transforming him into Carnage.
 The bond between the Carnage symbiote and Kasady was stronger than the bond between Brock and the Venom symbiote.
 As a result, Carnage is far more violent, powerful, and deadly than Venom.
 He escaped prison, and began a series of murders, and at the scene of each crime, wrote "Carnage" on the walls with his own blood.
 He was found by Spider-Man, though the hero proved to be no match for Carnage's powers.
 In desperation, Spider-Man made a truce with Venom to fight Carnage.
 The Carnage symbiote was defeated and apparently destroyed with sonic weaponry, but unbeknownst to them the symbiote's deeper equilibrium with its host helped to save it.
-After entering Kasady's body through a small cut, it bonded to his blood (which caused its red coloration).
+After entering Kasady's body through a small cut, it bonded to his blood—which caused its red coloration, and enabled Kasady to ultimately regenerate the symbiote simply by bleeding himself.

 Maximum Carnage

 Kasady is taken to the Vault, a prison for super-villains—then Ravencroft Institute, a facility for the super-human criminally insane.
-A doctor at the facility, hoping to find a "cure" for his madness, draws blood from him — unwittingly enabling Kasady to transform into Carnage—who goes on to recruit an army of psychopathic supervillains including Shriek, Demogoblin, Carrion, and Doppelganger to take over New York City.
+A doctor at the facility, hoping to find a "cure" for his madness, draws blood from him—unwittingly enabling Kasady to transform into Carnage—who goes on to recruit an army of psychopathic supervillains including Shriek, Demogoblin, Carrion, and Doppelganger to take over New York City.
 Using Shriek's "psychic channel" powers, he also drives ordinary New Yorkers to attack one another.
 Carnage and his "family" are ultimately driven back by Spider-Man, Venom and a number of other superheroes and super-antiheroes, with Carnage and Shriek being remanded to Ravencroft.

 Web of Carnage

-During a subsequent jailbreak he made it his mission to kill his only childhood friend, Billy Bentime, hoping to refute the notion that friendship should be paid in kind.
+During a subsequent jailbreak, he made it his mission to kill his only childhood friend, Billy Bentime, hoping to refute the notion that friendship should be paid in kind.
 Carnage nearly defeated Spider-Man until Bentime tricked Carnage into reverting to human form enabling Spider-Man to knock out Kasady with a simple punch.